connorturlan/web-server-py/readme.md

 -   Remove default terminal behaviour for `WebModule`.
 -   Implement PATCH and DELETE for the `FileServer` module.
 -   Implement OPTION for preflight CORS requests in the base module for simplicity.
+-   Allow toggling and configuring CORS within the `WebModule` or `HTTPController`.
+-   Use `os.path.exists` instead of `try-catch` for existence checking.

 ## License